Welcome to our website

 communication for residents

-and businesses for HALF A CENTURY!
+for OVER HALF A CENTURY!

-In March 2018 Leyburn Life was completely
+In March 2018 the magazine

-updated to a quality full colour magazine
+was updated to a quality full colour

 IT CAN BE RECYCLED.